 - How much other people would like to learn from you

-If you want to leverage all your knowledge and skill into new revenue streams, you first must gather it all together and organize it.
-This way, your audience understands how each piece of information fits into the bigger picture of what you’re sharing.
+If you want to leverage all your knowledge and skill into new revenue streams, you first must gather it all together and organize it into a system or framwork.
+This way, your audience understands how each piece of information fits into the bigger picture.
 Otherwise, it’s simply disjointed information and your audience can’t understand it — and worse, can’t implement it.

 And if your audience can’t implement it, they won’t buy from you.